-As well as providing specialist road marking services, we are also able to offer our pothole repair solution around the UK, 24 hours a day 7 days a week 365 days a year.
+As well as providing specialist road marking services, we are also able to service our customers around the UK, 24 hours a day 7 days a week 365 days a year.
 Potholes cause one third mechanical failures on UK roads which can cost motorists an estimated £2.8 billion every year (Statistic from potholes.co.uk).
 This can be from axle or suspension failure.
 With the authorities paying out more than £30 million in compensation claims because of poor roads; not to mention road maintenance in England and Wales being underfunded by £1 billion every year, it’s no wonder that the demand for pothole repairs is growing.

 How do you repair a pothole?

-There are many ways to repair a pothole, but we believe we have the best method.
-A pothole repair involves the cutting out of the weakened area to form a rectangular shape.
+There are many ways to repair a pothole, but we believe we have the best method, which involves cutting out the weakened area to form a rectangular shape.
 The hole is then cleaned out and painted with a coat of liquid bituminous binder.
 This acts as an adhesive when the hole is filled with a layer of bitumen road surface material.

 We believe we’re one of the most versatile road marking and maintenance companies in the country, offering a wide range of services to our customers’ specifications.
 Our commitment to a full nationwide coverage, including major cities, ensures we are the road marking company of choice.

 Why do potholes occur?